 Think of generator maintenance as preventative care for your home’s power.
 A predictable investment in a Generac maintenance plan helps you avoid major, unexpected costs later.
 When a neglected generator breaks down, it often requires an emergency service call, which can be much more expensive than a scheduled visit.
 What might have been a simple part replacement during a tune-up can escalate into a significant system failure.
 Proactive service catches these issues early, preventing expensive emergency repairs and ensuring your generator is ready when you need it.

-Voiding Your Warranty and Shortening Your Generator’s Life
+Risking Your Warranty and Your Generator’s Lifespan

 Did you know that most manufacturer warranties, including Generac’s, require proof of regular maintenance?
 If a major component fails and you can’t show a service history, your warranty claim could be denied, leaving you with the entire bill.
 Beyond the warranty, consistent upkeep is essential for the longevity of your machine.
 Just like a car, your generator’s engine needs clean oil, fresh filters, and regular inspections to run efficiently for years.
 Skipping service not only puts your warranty at risk but also shortens your investment’s lifespan.
 Professional Generac service and repair protects your investment for the long haul.